Instructor Information and Grossmont College | Photography Course Policies

 With each assignment, you’ll be asked to make photographic images that explore various aesthetic and technical considerations within the contexts of conceptual possibilities that are open to your individual interests.
 The assignments will focus on historical and contemporary conceptual approaches within the photographic medium, the use and function of a photographic sensibility and visual language, photography’s primary aesthetic considerations, including the nature of content; the photographer and cameras’ physical relationship to subject matter; moments of exposure; the photographic frame and compositional considerations; the attention to descriptive details; the role and use of light as well as the consideration and use of photographic materials (analog | digital, color | grayscale and alternative processes).
 Once the images have been shot, you’ll develop a working process, including the making of contact sheets and edited contact sheets to edit for visually engaging and stimulating images, and print photographic prints with a considered sense of technical execution and craftsmanship.
 Upon the completion of each assignment, there will be a critique for discussion and feedback of your photographic efforts.

-With each of the shooting assignments, your effort will be evaluated based upon the following considerations:
+With each of the image-making assignments, your effort will be evaluated based upon the following considerations:

-Development of your vision as demonstrated through the completion of assigned images made, the making of contact sheets and/or edited contact sheets as well as your interpretation of the assignment objectives through your use of aesthetic considerations, including the use and application of photographic theory, principles and use of materials, the role and use of light, the nature of photographic description, compositional organization strategies and techniques in suggesting emphasis of pictorial content.
+Development of your vision, conceptual engagement and approach of photographic strategies as demonstrated through the completion of assigned images made, the making of contact sheets and/or edited contact sheets as well as your interpretation of the assignment objectives through your use of aesthetic considerations, including the use and application of photographic theory, principles and use of materials, the role and use of light, the nature of photographic description, compositional organization strategies and techniques in suggesting emphasis of pictorial content.

 Technical execution with consistent and correct camera usage, image exposure and the execution of correctly exposed contact sheets and/or edited contact sheets.